junxit/us-congress-bills-111/metadata.md

 - 2009-07-27 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
 - 2009-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 377 - 0 (Roll no. 649). (text: CR H8829)
 - 2009-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 377 - 0 (Roll no. 649).(text: CR H8829)
+- 2009-07-28 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.